ZerroDevs/RecoilMagic/README.md

 # RecoilMagic, Is Script to reduce Rainbow 6 Sige guns Recoil

-You Need To Download AutoHotKey To The Scripts Work With you , Download V1.1
+Make Sure To Download AutoHotKey To The Scripts Work With you , Download V1.1

 https://www.autohotkey.com/